colaclanth/sstv/README.md

 SSTV Decoder
 ============

-A slow-scan television decoder that works on audio files rather than a soundcard (like most other decoders).
+A slow-scan television decoder that works on audio files rather than reading a soundcard (like most other decoders).
 Currently supports the following modes:
 * Martin 1
 * Scottie 1